wurthless-elektroniks/tv-desecrator/docs/manual/diagnostics.md

 Probably swapped wires somewhere.
 RGB lines are often creatively routed on the chassis, so it's not often clear which lines are which.
 Check schematics and try again.

-### Screen is yellow and blue
+### Odd colors

+You probably didn't connect the RGB lines correctly or have a short somewhere.
+Examples include:

-Red/green lines are shorted
+* Yellow/blue colors = red/green lines shorted

 ### Screen is too dark